appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-Controls the availability of a currency dropdown next to the input field.
-When enabled, users can select a different currency from a dropdown menu.
-Conversely, disabling this property prevents currency selection through the dropdown.
+Enables users to select a different currency by displaying a dropdown next to the input field.

 </dd>